Payment Terms (July 2023 Version)

 23. Fair Use

 Subject to Applicable Law and Network Rules (as defined below), you will honour all valid and current Cards without discrimination when properly presented by a customer for payment and not establish a minimum or maximum transaction amount as a condition for honouring Cards.
 You will provide your full range of goods and/or services to your customers at prices no greater than normal cash prices or as otherwise permitted by the Networks.
-If you indicate a price to a customer that is not a price applicable to all methods of payment you accepted (whether due to a charge or a reduction), then before you accept a Card transaction, you must display a statement explaining any methods of payment to which an indicated price does not apply and the difference in price either as an amount or a percentage as required by the Network Rules.
+You are prohibited from charging surcharges for acceptance of payment cards.
+If you indicate a price to a customer that is not a price applicable to all methods of payment you accept (whether due to a charge or a reduction), then before you accept a Card transaction, you must display a statement explaining any methods of payment to which an indicated price does not apply and the difference in price either as an amount or a percentage as required by the Network Rules.
 You will only use the Payment Services to submit transactions in respect of goods and/or services that you provide to your customers.
 Any differences in prices must not exceed the costs borne by you for the use of that specific Card.

 24. Restricted, Unauthorised or Illegal Use

-You will comply with all Applicable Law and only accept Cards for transactions that are allowed by Applicable Law.
+You will comply with all Applicable Law and only accept Cards and non-Card APMs for transactions that are allowed by Applicable Law.

 You will not: (a) process transactions for anything other than the genuine purchase of your goods and/or services; (b) split a transaction into two or more transactions, unless explicitly permitted by the Network Rules; (c) accept a transaction or present transaction data that was not undertaken directly between you and your customer; (d) process cash advances or otherwise accept or process transactions in order to give your customer cash; (e) refund transactions to a Card that was not originally used to make such transactions; (f) accept money from a customer in connection with processing a refund to the customer’s account; (g) request a customer to disclose their Card’s personal identification number (‘PIN’) at any point in a transaction; (h) act as a payment processor, payment facilitator or otherwise resell the Payment Services to any third party; (i) use the Payment Services to handle, process or transmit funds for any third party; or (j) use the Payment Services outside of Great Britain.